DataDog/documentation/content/ja/glossary/terms/rum.md

 ---
+title: real user monitoring (RUM)
 core_product:
   - real user monitoring
-title: リアルユーザーモニタリング (RUM)
 ---
-RUM は、Web サイトやアプリケーションとユーザーとのインタラクションを記録する UX モニタリング技術です。
+RUM is a UX monitoring technology that records user interactions with a website or application.